-- 16. The Union Liberation & Community Officers shall be responsible to the President, through the Deputy President (Welfare), for representing the welfare interests of the members that affiliate with their remit, - 17.
+- 16. The Union Liberation & Community Officers shall be responsible to the Deputy President (Welfare) for representing the welfare interests of the members that affiliate with their remit, - 17.
 The Liberation & Community Officers shall also: - 17.1.
 Be the welfare representative to the Union and the College for the students that affiliate with their remit, - 17.2.
-Co-ordinate the campaigns within their remit, taking into account the involvement of students based at non-South Kensington campuses and adjusting plans accordingly.
+Co-ordinate the campaigns within their remit, taking into account the involvement of students based at non-South Kensington campuses and adjusting plans accordingly. - 17.3.
+Carry out such duties as may, from time to time, be laid down by the Union Council or the Community & Welfare Board